 It is important to note that RFA typically does not result in permanent destruction of the nerve.
 In some ways RFA can be thought of as “resetting” the nerve, almost like a defibrillator resets a dangerous heart rhythm.
 While nerve will typically regenerate after 6 months to a year, the nerve does not usually return with pain.
 Long term relief from the procedure can last in the range from 6 months to several years.
-In our practice, we find that relief usually lasts for more than a year.
-We have performed this procedure on several patients who have never had any pain return.
+In our practice, most patients have sustained relief lasting over two years.
+Many of our patients have never had their symptoms return since their procedure 4-5 years ago.
 If pain does return it is usually not as bad as it was originally and another RFA procedure can be performed if needed.
 It is important to note that most patients (~80%) will need more than one procedure to achieve desired relief.

 Can I still have surgery if I have an RFA procedure?

 Yes.
 If a patient elects to have surgery for their condition later they can still do so.
 RFA does not take surgery “off the table”.

 Why Choose Valley Foot and Ankle for your RFA procedure?